surniaulula/wpsso/readme.txt

 * *Improvements*
 	* Refactored the SucomNotice class to improve performance.
 	* Changed from using the post permalink to a shortlink when checking for duplicate meta tags.
+	* Added a maximum (success) count of 10 when checking for duplicate meta tags.
+	* Added a notice for a missing Open Graph description meta tag.
 * *Bugfixes*
 	* None
 * *Developer Notes*